haskell-lisp/husk-quick-start/README.md

 the FFI for Husk.
 It will take you from 0 Kelvin to room temperature, putting within your grasp the heat of the sun's surface.

+Below is a quick blurb on each of Haskell and Husk.

 ### Haskell [&#x219F;](#contents)